The Board of Directors: Reflecting the diversity of our operations

 Regarding internal audits

-- Supervise the work carried out by the Vice President – Internal Audit to ensure they have the required independence with regard to Hydro‑Québec senior management;
+- Supervise the work carried out by the Vice President – Internal Audit to ensure they have the required independence relative to Hydro‑Québec’s senior management

-- Carry out an annual evaluation of all internal audit operations and share its opinion in this regard;
+- Carry out an annual evaluation of all internal audit operations and issue an opinion in this regard

 Regarding resource optimization

-- Ensure that a plan for the optimal utilization of Hydro‑Québec’s resources is put in place, and follow up on that process—a plan for the optimal utilization of resources is a document that contains indicators set by the company to measure whether its strategic objectives have been met as well as its progress using the resources at its disposal;
+- Ensure that a plan regarding the optimal utilization of Hydro‑Québec’s resources is put in place, and follow up on its implementation —a plan for the optimal utilization of resources is a document that contains indicators set by the company to measure whether its strategic objectives are being met as well as progress made in this regard using the resources at its disposal

-- Ensure the periodic follow-up of value-for-money (resource optimization) audits carried out from time to time by the Auditor General of Québec.
+- Ensure the periodic follow-up of performance (value-for-money) audits carried out from time to time by the Auditor General of Québec

 Regarding the external audit of Hydro‑Québec’s financial statements and of those of its Pension Plan